The other day I was checking out what folks are querying to get to my site.

 }

-This isn’t without problems though.
-That regular expression will accept anything for the variable’s value.
-If we know the value will only ever be a number, we can improve things a bit (and gain a bit of validation in the process!):
+for the variable’s value.
+If we know the value will only ever be a number, we

-if (preg_match('/^\/puppy/(\d+)$/i', $uri, $vars)) {
+if (preg_match('/^/puppy/(d+)$/i', $uri, $vars)) {

 // $vars[1] contains our NUMERIC value!